Ryan-Riaz/Tailwind-basic-DogCare-website/README.md

 ## Tailwind-basic-DogCare-website

+#### This website is totally responsive!

-### I'm heavily inspired and taught from Brad Traversy's channel to make this website and it's only for educational purpose.
+### I'm heavily inspired and taught from Brad Traversy's channel and Mr. Chris to make this website and it's only for educational purpose.

 #### Tailwind CSS is just awesome.
 No customize css is needed!!